 Note: When you receive your billing for these tests, you will receive two statements.
 The hospital bill includes charges for technicians, equipment and supplies.
 The physician bill includes charges for the supervision and interpretation of the test results.

-Most insurance companies cover sleep-disorder testing under the Outpatient Diagnostic Testing portion of their policy.
+Most insurance companies cover sleep disorder testing under the Outpatient Diagnostic Testing portion of their policy.
 Please call your insurance company regarding your personal coverage.
-Feel free to inquire when scheduling your appointment.